 So the more they trust you, the more chances of them buying from you and referring others.

 Idea #18: Organize Black Friday Social Media Contests

 Did you know that social media contests have a conversion rate of 34%, which is higher than any other content type?

-This is exactly why brands love using them; users interact with them since they get the chance to win a reward and, as a result, the contest gains more exposure which benefits the brand.
+Users get to interact with them since there’s a good chance they’ll win a reward and, as a result, the contest gains more exposure, to your benefit.

 As long as you pour all your creativity into them and offer your audience something irresistible, the benefits can be stunning.

 Idea #19: Create Offers with a Sense of Urgency